Tandrita100/TicTacToe/README.md

 2) Player 2 plays with ⭕

-3)Take turns to mark the grid
+3) Take turns to mark the grid

-4)First to get 3 in a row wins
+4) First to get 3 in a row wins

 # 📌 Note